UnderGrounder96/node_restful_api/README.md

 [v12.16.3]
 ```
 <br />
-If errors occured or NodeJS has not yet been installed please visit their
+If errors occured or NodeJS has not yet been installed please visit their<br />
 website https://nodejs.org/en/download/ and follow the instructions there.
 <br />
 npm v6.14+ installation<br />
-npm comes bundled with a successful NodeJS installation, in order to check please use the following code in the command line:
+npm comes bundled with a successful NodeJS installation, in order to check <br />
+please use the following code in the command line:

 ```
 $ npm --version